hazaarlabs/hazaar-mvc/docs/src/docs/dbi/data-sync.md

 ### DBI Database Sync

-It is possible to route the data sync via another Hazaar MVC/DBI application.
+It is possible to route the data sync via another Hazaar/DBI application.
 This is because it is not always possible or safe to make a database server directly accessible.

 > **Notice**
 > A syncKey **MUST** be configured in the source application DBI configuration for this to be enabled.